Get exclusive member benefits & effect social change. Join Today

 This membrane vibrates when sound waves enter your ear.
 The vibration continues through the bones of the middle ear.
-You hear sounds because of this vibration, so your hearing can suffer if your eardrum is damaged.
+Because this vibration allows you to hear, your hearing can suffer if your eardrum is damaged.

 A ruptured eardrum is also called a perforated eardrum.
-In rare cases, the condition can cause permanent hearing loss.
+In rare cases, this condition can cause permanent hearing loss.

 Ear infections are a common cause of eardrum rupture, especially in children.
-When you have an ear infection, fluids accumulate behind the eardrum.
-The pressure caused by the buildup of fluids can cause the tympanic membrane to break or rupture.
+During an ear infection, fluids accumulate behind the eardrum.
+The pressure from the fluid buildup can cause the tympanic membrane to break or rupture.

-An injury can also rupture your eardrum.
-Any type of trauma to the ear or side of the head can cause a rupture.
-Even cleaning your ears with cotton swabs can be potentially damaging to your eardrum if you are not careful.
+Injuries can also rupture your eardrum.
+Any trauma to the ear or side of the head can cause a rupture.
+The following have been known to cause eardrum ruptures:

-Acoustic trauma—or damage to the ear due to extremely loud noises—can cause your eardrum to rupture.
+Acoustic trauma, or damage to the ear from extremely loud noises, can rupture your eardrum.
 However, these cases are not as common.

 Pain is the main symptom of eardrum rupture.
-Every person experiences the pain differently.
 For some, the pain may be severe.
 It can remain steady throughout the day, or it can increase or decrease in intensity.

-You may have some temporary hearing loss, or a reduction in hearing in the affected ear.
-You can also experience tinnitus—a ringing or buzzing in the ears.
+You may have some temporary hearing loss or a reduction in hearing in the affected ear.
+You can also experience tinnitus, a constant ringing or buzzing in the ears, or dizziness.

-If your ear does not heal on its own, your doctor might decide to patch the eardrum.
+If your ear does not heal on its own, your doctor may patch the eardrum.
 Patching involves placing a medicated paper patch over the tear in the membrane.
 The patch encourages the membrane to grow back together.

-Antibiotics will clear up the infection that might have led to your eardrum rupture.
-They will also protect you from developing new infections as a result of the perforation.
-Your doctor may prescribe antibiotics in an oral pill form or as medicated eardrops.
+Antibiotics can clear up infections that might have led to your eardrum rupture.
+They also protect you from developing new infections from the perforation.
+Your doctor may prescribe oral antibiotics or medicated eardrops.
 You may also be told to use both forms of medication.

 In rare cases, surgery may be required to patch the hole in the eardrum.
 A surgical repair of a perforated eardrum is called tympanoplasty.
 During tympanoplasty, your surgeon takes tissue from another area of your body and grafts it onto the hole in your eardrum.

 A ruptured eardrum often heals without any invasive treatment.
-Most people with ruptured eardrums experience only a temporary hearing loss.
-You can usually expect a full recovery within eight weeks.
+Most people with ruptured eardrums experience only temporary hearing loss.
+Even without treatment, your eardrum should heal in a few weeks.